NamlogInnovation/documentation/README.md

 **Data constraints**
 * Include the `ClientSecret` and the `ClientId` in the Headers
-* The following fields with the data types are required for this request payload object
+* The following fields with the data types are required for this request payload object, using the example chosen route:

         wayBillNo: string.
 The New Waybill Number that needs to be created
         cService: string.
 From the Routes call
         courierId: string.
 From the Routes call
         depotId: int.
 Depot is default 1
         billCustomerId: int.
-From the routes
+From the chosen routes
         pickupCustomerId: int.
-This will be provided separately for now during onboarding
+This will be in the GET NON-BILLING CUSTOMERS response.
+        The customerId will be from a matching customer using "fromTown" and "fromPCode" of the chosen route. e.g. customerId 196383 has a "bcentreId": "2001" from the chosen routeId: 7941
         routeId: int.
-The chosen route Id from the Routes call
+The chosen route Id from the Get Routes call
         town: string.  toTown From the chosen Route
-        postalCode: string. toPCode From the chosen Route
+        postalCode: string. toPCode From the chosen Route.
+This must match the delivery customer "bcentreId", in this example.
+8801, for customerId 69709.
         sendingCustomer : string.
 The Billing Customer Name receivingCustomer : string.
-The Pickup  Customer Name
+The delivery Customer Name
         billCust: int. billCustomerId from the routes
         noOfParcels: int.
 Number of parcels to create
         barcode: string.
 Provide your Barcode

+    ```json
+      {         //Chosen  Route
+                "billCustomerId": 28624,
+                "billCustomer": "Alex (Test2)101",
+                "routeId": 7941,
+                "activeFlag": true,
+                "fromTown": "*Johannesburg",
+                "fromPCode": "2001 ",
+                "toTown": "UPINGTON",
+                "toPCode": "8801 ",
+                "courierId": "NLG       ",
+                "cService": "ONX       "
+            }

+    ```

 ## Request